janus-idp/backstage-showcase/e2e-tests/docs/CI.md

 ### Additional Nightly Jobs for Main Branch

-The nightly job for the `main` branch also runs against three OpenShift Container Platform (OCP) versions to ensure compatibility and stability across multiple versions:
+The nightly job for the `main` branch also runs against three OpenShift Container Platform (OCP) versions to ensure compatibility and stability across multiple versions.
 We maintain testing on the three most recent OCP versions.
 As new OCP versions are released, we will update our testing pipeline to include the latest versions and drop support for older ones accordingly.

 > **Note:** The output of the nightly runs, including test results and any relevant notifications, is posted on the Slack channel **`#rhdh-e2e-test-alerts`**.